sahana-dhar/Talentia_Appsmith/README.md

 Appsmith UI's for Talentia
 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/appsmith_logo_primary.png)

-This app is built using Appsmith.
+Talentia is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.

+Talentia is a web app designed to connect entertainers and agencies in a cohesive manner.
+Think of Talentia as your one stop shop for all; with the ability to search through thousands of actors and agents coming from a variety of agencies and leave reviews and ratings, Talentia is the future for streamlining the film industry.

 ![](https://raw.githubusercontent.com/appsmithorg/appsmith/release/static/images/integrations.png)